gerardojbaez/vehicle/README.md

 	php artisan db:seed --class VehicleTablesSeeder

 ### Traits and Contracts
-When one of your models has make, model and/or model year you can add the required relations with our traits.
+When one of your models has make, model, model year and/or a vehicle you can add the required relations with the traits.

 See the following example:

 ```php
 <?php